-Looking for sweet wheat pearl recipes, try out bubur gandum!
-Bubur gandum is the Malay name for wheat porridge.
+If you are looking for sweet wheat pearl recipes, try out 'bubur gandum'.
+Bubur gandum is the Malay term for wheat porridge.
 It is a dessert well known in Singapore and Malaysia.
-Within the Chinese community, this coconuty dessert is known as ‘mak chuk’.
-Just like many Southeast Asian desserts, the wheat porridge dessert vegan-friendly.
-You'd love wheat porridge if you're also a coconut milk lover.
+Within the Chinese community, this delicious dessert is known as ‘mak chuk’.
+Just like many Southeast Asian desserts, this wheat porridge is vegan-friendly.
+You'd love it if you love coconut milk.

-Wheat pearls or or wheat berries are produced from whole wheat kernals.
-You can find wheat pearls in Asian grocers or speciality health stores.
+You can find them at the Asian grocers or speciality health stores.
 Look for wheat pearls which are peeled and polished.
-While learning about wheat pearls, I found how they are often used in European meals especially in savoury dishes.
+While learning about wheat pearls, I found they are often used in European meals especially in savoury dishes.
 How interesting!

-I enjoy the chewy texture of wheat pearls along with the sweetness of the coconut milk in the dessert.
+I enjoy the chewy texture of the wheat pearls along with the sweetness of the coconut milk.
 Wheat pearls do a great job in soaking up the coconut milk, thus making them a delight to savour.
 What I really love is the aroma of the screwpine leaves or 'pandan' leaves which lingers lightly in the dessert.
 I personally enjoy this dessert cold but if you are experiencing a chilly or cold weather, a bowl of warm wheat porridge dessert would surely brings comfort and a smile to your face.